SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 #### Pods stuck in CrashLoopBackoff, Failed or Not Ready

 For pods stuck in CrashLoopBackoff or Failed or Running but not Ready/"active" state usually indicate an issue at the container OS or PubSub+ process start.
 Try to delete and then recreate the deployment and watch the [logs](#viewing-logs) and [events](#viewing-events) from the beginning.
 Look for ERROR messages preceded by information that may reveal the issue.
+Also try to check [logs from the previously terminated container](#viewing-logs).

 #### Security constraints